 First off let me tell you about what we do with our fabulous horses!
 Our horses are mostly used for either pleasure riding or 4-H District and State Horse Shows.
 Caring for them, trimming hooves, feeding and show fees, is made possible by our puppy money we get from the family business.
 We occasionally give visitors pony rides.

 Bitsy is our short and stout Tennessee Walking Horse standing at about 14.3 hands.
 She is a little sassy and bossy, and likes to run away when you get her out.
 She collects her head beautifully and has a very flashy Flat Walk and Running Walk.
 She looks amazing as she goes along, bobbing her head...
 And her ears flop all over!
 She's a chestnut with no leg markings and a star on her face.
 She was the second horse we got!
-Bitsy has been sold to another 4-H family in Edmundson county, once again a 4-H project horse for new kids ready to learn.
+Bitsy is available for leasing to other families who want a starter horse for a 4H rider; she’s a great horse to learn on!

 Bearentine Jac (Bear-in-tine)

-Onyx is a stubborn sassy mutt pony that we got from a friend.
+Onyx is a stubborn sassy mutt pony that we got from a friend of a friend of a farmer.
 He was sitting out in a pasture doing nothing, so we came, looked at him, liked him and took him home.
 He has very nice conformation and an adorable head.
 He doesn't like to listen, but he will start to learn.
-He's a pretty black, and in the summer he sun bleaches to almost a dark brown.
+He's a pretty black, and in the summer he sun bleaches to a dark brown.
 He has a very thick, full mane and tail, and in the winter he is very fluffy.
 Onyx has a very playful personality and enjoys chewing on anything that fits in his mouth.